gallofeliz/hen-backup/README.md

 Backup uses Restic for operations.
 It's like a Restic supervisor !

+Notes : The daemon is chrooted on its hostname.
+Restic is used and able to do everything crazy, but globally for me it's not a very good idea to store every devices in the same repository (yes, it depends of the situation, but what I don't like it's that everybody can see everybody and delete others, especially in case of intrusion).
+And so, we will not develop a factory to handle external repositories, others hostname, etc. So the idea is to chroot !
+If you want to manage other hostname, please call the api of its daemon, or run a daemon (todo add "readonly/recovery" mode) to operate on it.

+As Restic is used as tool, the "super" maintenance has to been done directly with Restic.

 ## Limitations

 Currently the code doesn't use iterators, and can suffer of big amounts of data on some operations (search snapshots, get snapshot description etc).
 These limitations are not "in-design" and so can be fixed.
 However, nothing better than Restic can do can be done.